Keep Your Fish Healthy

 Treating this fish disease involves changing up to 50% of the water in your tank and siphoning the aquarium gravel (if you have any).
 Some medication requires the removal of the carbon from the tank’s filter throughout the treatment.
-A recommended fish medication that can help to treat cottonmouth is called Furan 2.
-This medication is added directly into your aquarium.
+A number of fish medications can help to treat cottonmouth.
+For example, KanaPlex Bacterial & Fungal Fish Treatment or Bactocide 1.
+These medication is added directly into your aquarium.

 Your fish might have dropsy if their stomach is distended and they lose their appetite.
 It’s one of the deadliest fish diseases and may be caused by various factors.
 It is generally believed that it is caused by an infection brought about by negative gram bacteria which attacks a fish's weakened immune system.
 Consequently, by providing your fish with high-quality food, good living conditions, such as clean water and appropriately stocked tanks, you will avoid its occurrence.

-Once a fish has dropsy, you should separate it and treat it with antibacterial medications such as API Melafix.
+Once a fish has dropsy, you should separate it and treat it with antibacterial medications such as Broad Spectrum Bacterial, Fungal & Parasitic Disease Treatment.
 It is also crucial to feed your fish the best quality food you can find and maintain high water quality.

 3. Fin or Tail Rot

 A fish with frayed fin or tail edges that have a white tinge is suffering from rot.
 A fish with this disease may also settle at the bottom of your tank and stop moving.
 This fish illness can be caused by poor water quality or bullying by other fish.